viamrobotics/docs/docs/tutorials/projects/robot-babysitter.md

 <!-- TODO: some more info here about different options possible? -->

-This tutorial will teach you how to build your own singing robot babysitter.
+This tutorial tells you how to make your own singing robot babysitter.
+However, the instructions here are just a start-- expand upon this tutorial to customize your babysitting robot to do more with with [machine learning](/services/ml/), [data management](/services/data/) and the [Vision Service](/services/).

-## Set up your Robot Babysitter
+## Set up your Bedtime Songs bot

-To build your own singing robot babysitter, you need the following hardware:
+To make your own babysitting bedtime-songs bot, you need only the following hardware:

 * A computer with a webcam and speakers